suds-community/suds/HACKING.rst

   * ``any`` & ``all`` functions.
   * ``with`` statement.
+  * BaseException class introduced and KeyboardInterrupt & SystemExit exception classes stopped being Exception subclasses.

+    * This means that code wanting to support Python versions prior to this release needs to re-raise KeyboardInterrupt & SystemExit exceptions before handling the generic 'Exception' case, unless it really wants to gobble up those special infrastructural exceptions as well.

   * ``try``/``except``/``finally`` blocks.

     * Prior to this Python release, code like the following::